burtonjb/computer-graphics/README.md

 I'm doing this because I think C is cool, and I think 2d graphics is interesting - there's a lot of linear algebra.

+## Dependencies (all optional, but you won't be able to create, see, or save the images
+* lua
+* libjpg
+* libpng

+`sudo apt install libjpeg-dev`
+`sudo apt install libpng-dev`
+`swig - install version 4.0.2`
+`sudo apt install lua 5.2 lua5.2-dev`

 ## Color and pixels

 The color model that most computers work with (sort-of, I'm actually not super knowledgable in this) is an additive color model, with the base colors being red, green, and blue.